 Here's The Average Wedding DJ Cost Versus the Average Wedding Band Cost

 Odds are, you want your reception dance floor to be packed all night long.
 That's why it's important to hire top-notch entertainment.
-Even though a professional wedding DJ costs more than your brother making a Spotify playlist, and a live band at a wedding costs more than your aunt singing covers, the price is worth it.
+Even though a professional wedding DJ found on The Knot Marketplace costs more than your brother making a Spotify playlist, and a live band at a wedding costs more than your aunt singing covers, the price is worth it.
 These wedding pros are experts at reading the room and keeping a great music flow so that your guests feel comfortable rocking out on the dance floor throughout the night.

 How Much Does a Wedding DJ Cost?

 If you'd rather have a huge variety of genres, sounds and artists, a wedding DJ is the best choice for you.
-While the average wedding DJ cost does vary, the average amount couples spent in this category last year was $1,400.
+While the average wedding DJ cost does vary, the average amount couples spent in this category last year was $1,500.

 Of course, the wedding DJ price you end up paying will depend on how long you book the DJ for (will the DJ play music during the wedding ceremony and cocktail hour?), the number of DJs, and amount of equipment required.
 Wedding DJs typically cost less than a live band, as they're only one or two people.
 Where you're getting married also has an impact on a DJ's price range.
-Mid-Atlantic couples spent the most on a DJ (about $2,000), while Southwestern couples spent the least (a little over $1,000).
+Mid-Atlantic couples spent the most on a DJ (about $2,100), while couples in the South, Southeast, Southwest and Midwest spent around $1,000.
 Still, every DJ (and DJ company) is different and has different pricing—so it's best to check with them specifically.

 How Much Does a Live Band For a Wedding Cost?

-While the price tag may be higher than that for a DJ services, couples still love to have live bands at their wedding.
-Per our data, 13 percent of couples who wed in 2021 had a live band play at their reception, though that does vary by region.
-Nearly 20% couples who married in the Mid-Atlantic had a live band, while 10% of Midwestern couples hired live music for their reception.
+While the price tag may be higher than that for DJ services, couples still love to have live bands at their wedding.
+Per our data, 13% of couples who wed in 2021 had a live band play at their reception, though that does vary by region.
+Nearly 20% of couples who married in the Northeast and Mid-Atlantic had a live band, while 9% of Midwestern couples hired live music for their reception.

 So, Wedding Band or DJ?
 (Or Both)

 The decision is entirely up to you and your partner.
-If you're struggling with the choice during the wedding planning process, think about the songs you'd like to hear at your reception.
+If you're struggling with the band vs. DJ debate during the wedding planning process, think about the songs you'd like to hear at your reception.
 If you absolutely need to hear Whitney Houston sing at your reception, then maybe a DJ is the way to go.
 But if you'd rather hear a special guitar solo live, then a wedding band might be your best choice.

 Of course, you don't have to choose between a DJ or a band.
 If you want both pros at your wedding reception, you can book both.
 Split the time between a band and a DJ for the ultimate wedding reception.
 Or, you can hire one vendor for your reception and the other for your after-party.
 Either way, you'll get all the excitement of live music plus all the variety a DJ offers.
 How's that for compromise?